As a nuclear medicine scientist, you'll use radioactive materials to diagnose physiological and metabolic changes in the body and treat diseases.

 Qualification and registration requirements

-To practice as a nuclear medicine technologist in Queensland, you must be registered with the Medical Radiation Practice Board of Australia and have a current radiation safety license.
+To practice as a nuclear medicine scientist in Queensland, you must be registered with the Medical Radiation Practice Board of Australia.

 International qualifications

-If you're a nuclear medicine technologist who qualified in another country, your qualifications will be assessed as part of the registration application process with the Medical Radiation Practice Board of Australia.
+If you're a nuclear medicine scientist who qualified in another country, your qualifications will be assessed as part of the registration application process with the Medical Radiation Practice Board of Australia.

 You may also need to get a Statement of Accreditation from the